INNOV8iON-NL/abap-exercises-codejam/exercises/ex1/README.md

 You've now created two classes showing how to output results to the console.

+## FULL STOP

+---

+*Before we continue, let's discuss why we can do a direct select on table /DMO/CARRIER when we're using ABAP for Cloud?*

+---

 Continue to - [Exercise 2 - Exposing and Consuming Services via HTTP ](../ex2/README.md)